cablehead/noplate/README.md

 It allows you to define a base template, which has placeholders blocks.
 The contents of these placeholders can be filled dynamically by external files which contain html fragments.
 Virtual addresses are maintained as links are navigated.
 These virtual addresses can be linked to directly and allow the browser history and reload buttons to be utilized.
 The linking structure is designed to be as SEO friendly as possible.
+External fragments are cached so they only need to be loaded once.
+You can include *<script>* snippets in external files.
+These snippets will get rerun every time that address is navigated to.

 NoPlate requires [jQuery](http://jquery.com/), [jQuery Address](https://github.com/asual/jquery-address) and the noplate.js to be